kwyn/kwyn.github.io/_posts/2016-05-29-first-adventure-post.md

 Best case we get to climb Charlotte Dome as planned.

 My nerves vibrated with anxiety as we skirted the ranger station and headed up the trail.
-What if we get caught?
+What if we got caught?
 I hate getting in trouble, I avoided it like the plague when I was little kid.
 A teachers pet from day one, this rule breaking felt unlike me.
-Our packs were brutally heavy and my cardio was miserably.
+Our packs were brutally heavy and my cardio was miserable.
 We stopped at the river for a snack before heading up the switch backs that we were dreading.

 ![River Backpack Kings Canyon]({{ site.url }}/images/Kings_Canyon_Backpacks.jpg)